rajadilipkolli/POC/MongoDBRedisIntegration/README.md

 	Start Redis Server click on redis-server.exe
 	To Start client use redis-cli.exe
 	To find all keys issue keys *
-	To remove all keya use flushall
+	To remove all keys use flushall

 #TO-DO
 	use redis conf inside windows